mattmoore/scala-compiler-plugins/README.md

 Compiler plugins for Scala 2 and Scala 3 are incompatible.
 Scala 3 has changed the plugin system, and it is quite different from the way Scala 2 works.
 Scala 3 removed the older analysis plugins that Scala 2 had.
 Instead, it now provides the `StandardPlugin` and `ResearchPlugin` types.

-`StandardPlugin`: No ability to modify type information at compile time anymore.
+`StandardPlugin`: What you'll use in 99% of cases, given that `ResearchPlugin` does not work with stable production builds of Scala 3.
+You will typically want to use a `StandardPlugin` for any plugins intended for general use.
+One major difference from Scala 2 to Scala 3 is that the new `StandardPlugin` has no ability to modify type information at compile time anymore, unlike Scala 2's `AnalyzerPlugin`.
 This is to prevent a compiler author from breaking type safety.

 `ResearchPlugin`: Allows you to fully control all phases across the compilation pipeline.
 For more information, see [Changes in Compiler Plugins](https://dotty.epfl.ch/docs/reference/changed-features/compiler-plugins.html).
 Using a `ResearchPlugin` requires a snapshot or nightly version of the Scala 3 compiler to run.
 If you try using them with the stable release of Scala 3, the compiler won't emit a warning, the research plugin simply won't work.
 If you find yourself scratching your head, check that you are using an appropriate snapshot version of the compiler.

-Given that `ResearchPlugin` doesn't work with stable production builds of Scala 3, you will typically want to use a `StandardPlugin` for any plugins intended for general use.

 ## Repo Structure